kebZhang/Mobile_S_D_V/readme.md

 We'll default to using the per to decode.

-## 1006 change
+## 1007 change
-we design a main.c to decode the metadataheader and get logcode in ans1 group
-we use logcode to switch into different branch
-waiting for test!!!
+we introduce asn1_group directory to save the files before running asn1c compile code
+we export the main.c and executable file test to use
+./test data.dat B16C
+Actually we don't need the logcode in command but we still keep it for future